RupeshKumar4511/Blockchain-Technology/README.md

          geth --datadir .\data\ --nodiscover

-# How to connect with Ethereium mainnet
+# How to connect with Ethereum mainnet
 **On cmd run command :**

        geth attach ipc://./pipe/geth.ipc